SamsungLabs/unsupervised-face-restoration/README.md

 python train.py --cfg_path $config --save_dir $log_dir
 ```

-For prefer to pre-training the Codeformer, please refer to their official implementation [here](https://github.com/sczhou/CodeFormer).
-We use the released checkpoint from CodeFormer authors as pre-trained model.
+For pre-training the Codeformer, please refer to their official implementation [here](https://github.com/sczhou/CodeFormer).
+We use the released checkpoint from CodeFormer authors as the pre-trained model.

 ## Acknowledgement